themohammadreza/themohammadreza/README.md

-🧑‍💻 passionate about data engineering, ETL, and machine learning 🎓 Currently pursuing advanced studies in computer science and network technologies 📚 Interested in Python, Pandas, NumPy, and Exploratory Data Analysis (EDA) through a Machine Learning Boot Camp
+🧑‍💻 passionate about data engineering, ETL, and machine learning 🎓 Currently pursuing advanced studies in computer science and network technologies 📚 Interested in Python, Pandas, NumPy, and Exploratory Data Analysis (EDA)

 🚀 On a journey to becoming a Data Expert within the next 7 years 💡 Building expertise in data processing and software development for large-scale data solutions